 - Reassessment Exclusions

 - Parent to Child Exclusion

 Parent to Child Exclusion

-Also please note that a grandparent cannot transfer directly to a grandchild unless all the parents of that grandchild are deceased.
-A two-step process through the intervening generation ([grand]parent to parent to [grand]child) is permitted but may have income, gift and estate tax consequences.
+To qualify, the parents and children must file a Claim for Exclusion from Reassessment with our office.
+Only property held by parents or children or their revocable or irrevocable trusts are eligible for this exclusion.
+Legal entities such as partnerships, corporations, and limited liability companies are not parents.
+Please note that a grandparent cannot transfer directly to a grandchild unless all the parents of that grandchild are deceased.
+A two-step process through the intervening generation ([grand]parent to parent to [grand]child) is permitted but may have income, gift, and estate tax consequences.

 Should you have any questions, please contact Napa County Assessor-Recorder-County Clerk John Tuteur at 707.253.4459 or by emailing John Tuteur.
 More articles can be found on the Assessor's page.